-Increasing surveys participation is a mix of good survey design, using the right methods of distribution for your target audience and strong relationships with that audience.
+Increasing survey response rates is a mix of good survey design, using the right methods of distribution for your target audience and strong relationships with that audience.

 At the end of the day, if the first time a customer hears from you is to collect feedback, your survey is likely to fall flat.
 If you send a targeted survey to a general audience, your data will be useless (mostly).
 If your survey looks bad and reads worse, respondents will drop out.

-But if your survey doesn’t go as expected, that’s not the end of the line.
-Take time to learn from your mistakes, put in the effort where it’s needed and try again.
+But if your survey doesn’t go as expected that’s not the end of the world.
+Take time to learn from your mistakes, put in the effort where it’s needed, and try again.